 Get Started With A Simple Rainwater Collection System

 The easiest way to start collecting rainwater is by using a rain barrel.
-Don’t worry, rain collection barrels are super easy to install using a simple rainwater diverter.
-Here’s how I install mine.
+Don’t worry, they are super easy to install using a simple rainwater diverter.
+Here are step-by-step set up instructions.

 I hope this post has answered the question “what is rainwater harvesting” for you in an easy and non-technical way.
 I know it sounds like installing a rainwater collection system could be really complex, but now you see how easy it can be to get started storing and using rainwater in the garden.